 A former air force jet pilot whose sharp-edged, Korean War–set first novel, The Hunters, had become a Robert Mitchum vehicle in 1958, Salter worked up notes on the story, which at this point had nothing to do with the novel (Salter hadn’t even read it), apart from the title, subsequent lawsuits over the matter notwithstanding.
 Salter recalled in his memoirs that “Polanski gave me in a single sentence his idea of the movie.
 It was to be something like High Noon: the sheriff has been killed—in this case, the lead racer on the team has broken a leg—and they have to send for a replacement.
 I was impressed by the succinctness.”
 This remains the film’s starting point, but Polanski, absorbed in Rosemary’s Baby, was soon off the project, which went into limbo when the studio sued Redford for walking away from the starring role in the doomed western Blue.
 The actor subsequently revived Downhill Racer by taking his case directly to Gulf + Western owner Charles Bluhdorn: Redford would find a director and make the film cheaply in Europe (part of it in Bluhdorn’s native Austria), through a production company he would create, Wildwood.

 One of the film’s hallmarks was handheld footage from the point of view of the racers, which had never been done in a feature film before and was no easy matter when the skier was doing upwards of fifty miles per hour and the 35 mm Arriflex camera weighed forty pounds.
-Joe Jay Jalbert was Redford’s skiing double and handled the camera much of the time as it pointed forward down the mountain, just inches above the snow.
+Joe Jay Jalbert was Redford’s skiing double and also handled the camera much of the time, pointing it down the mountain, just inches above the snow.
 For its time, the film was remarkable in its evocation of the speed, sound, and tension of competitive skiing.
 The crunch of the snow, the bone-chilling and muscle-tightening waits on blustery mountaintops for a skier’s turn to come, the inexorable ticking down of the timer, the now-antiquated look of the skis and, especially, the soft boots—all are details captured with deft, short, sure strokes.
-Ski world experts were unanimous in extolling the film’s accuracy and truthfulness, a rare occurrence in the fanciful world of Hollywood sports movies.
+Ski world experts were unanimous in extolling the film’s accuracy, a rare occurrence in the fanciful world of Hollywood sports movies.

-Settling on a documentary-like approach determined to a great degree how the film would look and feel, as did the choice of cinematographer, Brian Probyn, a British cameraman whose most notable prior credits had been two harshly vérité-style works, Peter Watkins’s The War Game and Ken Loach’s first feature, Poor Cow.
-Together, Probyn and Ritchie made a sort of interior documentary about Redford’s head, face, and torso, shooting them from perspectives that emphasized their angularity along with their beauty.
-More than once, Redford pauses to look in a mirror and regard himself with uneditorialized, what-you-see-is-what-you-get candor.
+Settling on a documentary-like approach determined to a great degree how the film would look and feel, as did the choice of cinematographer, Brian Probyn, a British cameraman whose most notable prior credits had been two harshly vérité-style works, Peter Watkins’s The War Game (1965) and Ken Loach’s first feature, Poor Cow (1967).
+Together, Probyn and Ritchie made a sort of interior documentary about Redford’s head, face, and torso, shooting them from perspectives that emphasize their angularity along with their beauty.
+More than once, Redford pauses to regard himself in a mirror with uneditorialized, what-you-see-is-what-you-get candor.

 Rolling through town, David picks up a former flame (Carole Carle, in her only film role) just to have sex with her.
 This interlude perfectly sets up what takes place back in Europe between David and the elegant Swiss beauty Carole (Sparv, quite perfect in the part).
 A user of an infinitely sophisticated sort, Carole takes advantage of the unworldly David in the very way he has done with the naive girl he left behind at home.